NamanZelawat/campus-assistant/README.md

 Don't worry about the interface, we provide you a bot that can chat.
 It can provide you any information about college and surrounding.
 Whether you want to check whether a canteen is open or not or the same query about admin office.
 The bot provides you all the answers.
 Even those which can take 3-5 years of experience to get the right answer.
 It can book your meals, pay your bills , can set as well as pay the payment reminders.
 Everything you need in a college is right here in front of you.

+## Some sample things which can ask our chatbot UNA currently-

+Try something like

+* where can i get maggi
+* i want to make a bonafide certificate
+* give me 3rd sem cse schedule
+* phone number of ck sir

 ## User Permissions

 ### Student